 - 1. How does the chapter promote academic achievement amongst its members?
 Include any incentives or recognition provided as part of a chapter scholarship/academic program. - 2.
 Explain the chapter's use of college/university resources to provide academic support for initiates and candidates. - 3.
+How has the chapter promoted the use of virtual study groups this year (not necessarily limited to the chapter/campus)? - 4.
 List any honors programs or academic groups chapter members have been admitted to and actively participate in.
-Indicate number of members in each. - 4.
-What does the chapter do to encourage members to participate in honors programs, academic groups and intellectually stimulating activities (e.g. lectures, study abroad, campus programs, faculty presentations and undergraduate research)? - 5.
+Indicate number of members in each. - 5.
+What does the chapter do to encourage members to participate in honors programs, academic groups and intellectually stimulating activities (e.g. lectures, study abroad, campus programs, faculty presentations and undergraduate research)? - 6.
 What are the key components of the chapter's written academic plan?
-Explain GPA standards for bid extension, initiation, members in good standing and eligibility to hold office; incentives; role of a faculty advisor, if applicable; assistance programs/resources utilized for members that are struggling; and any awards system currently being utilized by the chapter.
-INCLUDE THE CHAPTER'S WRITTEN PLAN AS AN ATTACHMENT TO THE CHAPTER'S SUBMISSION - 6.
-What are the chapter's academic goals (e.g. average GPA of initiates/candidates/entire chapter, number of members on Dean's list, specific rank in IFC, or similar)? - 7.
-How has the chapter incorporated best practices into its operations in this area?
-Best practices could come from the Best Practices Library, other chapters and organizations, or additional sources.
-If citing from the Best Practices Library, please reference the practice #; for example, Intellectual Development #1.
+Explain GPA standards for bid extension, initiation, members in good standing and eligibility to hold office; incentives; role of a faculty advisor, if applicable; assistance programs/resources utilized for all members (e.g. regular check-ins, self-reporting by members); and any awards system currently being utilized by the chapter.
+Include the chapter's written plan or completed copy of the Intellectual Development Action Plan as an attachment to the chapter's submission.